MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Appendix

 \textbf{Structure.} To organize the song’s narrative and energy flow, we extract section labels and timestamps using All-In-One~\citep{kim2023all}.
 We retain a standardized set of labels—including intro, verse, chorus, bridge, solo, break, inst, and outro—while discarding truncated fragments at the audio boundaries.
-These section labels serve as a primary time-varying conditioning signal.
-Furthermore, we utilize a Large Audio Language Model (LALM), AudioFlamingo3~\citep{goel2025audio}, to generate section-level text captions that provide high-level semantic guidance.
-To prevent acoustic artifacts and ensure musical fluidity, we strictly align all conditioning boundaries with structural transitions or detected downbeats during both the training and inference phases.
+Furthermore, we utilize AudioFlamingo3~\citep{goel2025audio} to generate section-level text captions that provide high-level semantic guidance.

 \textbf{Reference audio.} To facilitate structural completeness, we employ reference audio conditioning similar to MuseControlLite~\citep{tsai2025musecontrollite}.
 This allows the model to utilize inpainting and outpainting techniques for the generation of instrumental sections, ensuring stylistic consistency between synthesized and retrieved audio.
-Specifically, we apply a \emph{backward continuation} technique (as detailed in Section \ref{completeness}).
-This reference mechanism provides the necessary acoustic anchor for the SAG to maintain a unified timbre and energy level across the transition between vocal and purely instrumental passages.

-The comprehensive set of conditioning signals described above is integrated into the proposed SAG pipeline, as illustrated in Figure~\ref{learning time-varying}.
-By combining symbolic (MIDI, chords, key), acoustic (pitch contour, rhythm activation), and semantic (captions) controls, the model gains a robust understanding of the multi-faceted relationship between vocals and accompaniment.
-To evaluate the specific contribution of each signal, we conducted ablation studies (detailed in Section \ref{ablation_exp}), which examine how the removal of individual conditions impacts result.
-This systematic validation ensures that each control signal serves a functional purpose in mitigating the challenges of long-form song generation.